-Few sculptors successfully transcend the thin line between craftsman and fine artist.
-Cesare Arduini, an Italian living and working in the Bronx, has done just that.
-Using his years of experience as a master marble worker, Arduini is now creating dynamic, wholly unique works of sculpture which defy his practical roots.
+Few sculptors successfully transcend the line between craftsman and artist; Cesare Arduini, an Italian living and working in the Bronx, is one of them.
+Drawing on his years of experience as a master marble worker, Arduini creates dynamic, wholly unique works of sculpture which do not merely defy gravity, but his practical roots as well.

-As a young man, the artist had dreams of becoming a mechanical engineer.
-But choices were limited for a young Veronese of his time, and the only options available to him were following in his father’s footsteps or entering the marble working trade.
-Arduini chose marble
+Arduini was born, the youngest of four, in the province of Verona in Italy, a region as well known for its remarkable abundance of marble as its famous wines.
+As a young man, he had dreams of becoming a mechanical engineer.
+But choices were limited, and the only options available to him were following in his father’s footsteps as a butcher or entering the marble-working trade.
+Arduini chose marble.

-In the course of his education, Arduini became so skilled as a marble worker that at age 23 he won a sponsorship to come to New York as a marble specialist.
-It was here that he began using his trade to work on residential and commercial projects, building a reputation as an elegant and artistic craftsman.
+In the course of his education at the Instituto Paolo Brenzoni Arte del Marmo in Sant’Ambrogio di Valpolicella, Arduini became so skilled in his chosen medium that he won a sponsorship to come to New York as a marble specialist.
+It was here in New York, at the age of 23, that he began using his trade to work on residential and commercial projects, building a reputation as an elegant and artistic craftsman.